Are Varicose Veins Always Visible?

 Most people learn that they have varicose vein issues when they see those blue, bulging veins on their legs or other areas.
 It’s hard to deny that visible veins on legs are a sign of varicose veins.
 But is it possible to have varicose veins without the visual presence of those blue, bulging veins?

-Today we will get into whether varicose veins are always visible and what other clues you should watch out for to keep your vein health
+Today we will get into visible veins on your legs, whether varicose veins are always visible and what other clues you should watch out for to keep your vein health

 Is it possible to have invisible varicose veins?

 The short answer to this question is yes, you can have invisible varicose veins.
 Don’t let that idea scare you too much, however.
 Other signs exist to let you know that you have varicose veins under the surface so as long as you pay attention to those symptoms and get to a vein specialist, you should be fine.
-The early stages of varicose veins don’t always show themselves on the surface, so keep your eye out for other symptoms of vein disease besides simply visible veins.
+The early stages of varicose veins don’t always show themselves as visible veins on your legs, so keep your eye out for other symptoms of vein disease besides simply visible veins.

 So what signs should you watch out for?
 Here are the invisible symptoms of varicose veins to be aware of.